 Under some circumstances, the university may provide some cash consideration below market value to a donor in exchange for a gift of real or personal property.
 Offers to sell art objects, equipment, securities, real estate, etc. to Stanford at a substantially discounted price should be referred to the Office of Planned Giving.
 The amount of the gift recorded by Development Services will be the difference between the fair market value and the discounted price.

 (3) Life Insurance

 Donors may make life insurance gifts in a number of ways:

 Since its founding, Stanford has derived significant and ongoing support from bequest gifts.
 Names of donors who have confirmed that a bequest for Stanford is included in their will or trust should be forwarded to the Office of Planned Giving along with any known details of the gift.
 The Office of Planned Giving operates The Founding Grant Society, which recognizes and honors those who have made life income gifts or who have indicated that a bequest to the University is included in their estate plans.
-The Office of Planned Giving staff are available to consult with donors and their advisors in the drafting of bequests to the University.
-Information about or questions concerning any bequest gift that has matured should be immediately referred to the Manager of Estate Service in the Office of Planned Giving (650) 725-4358.
+Staff counsel in the Office of Planned Giving are available to consult with donors and their advisors in the drafting of bequests to the University.
+Information about or questions concerning any bequest gift that has matured should be immediately referred to the Manager of Trusts and Bequests in the Office of Planned Giving (650/725‑4358).